BND Hamburger Icon

 To make the proper choice between in-house and outsourced, you should ask your RCM candidates for full details of the services you get with your plan.
 You should also clarify whether clearinghouse fees, if applicable, are part of the monthly cost or added on later.
 Lastly, you should check whether copays count as part of your collections.
 The answer will affect how much you pay monthly.

-Though this is not universal, most medical billing service providers will handle charge entry and coding, kicking off the billing process at its very first step.
+• Charge entry and coding: Though this is not universal, most medical billing service providers will handle charge entry and coding, kicking off the billing process at its very first step.
 This step even precedes claim scrubbing and submission – without it, the process hasn’t truly begun.
 If your medical billing company of choice doesn’t offer this service, an in-house staff member will need to handle it.

-No medical billing service can entirely avoid denied claims, but most medical billing companies will manage the revision and resubmission processes when this does happen.
+• Denied-claims management: No medical billing service can entirely avoid denied claims, but most medical billing companies will manage the revision and resubmission processes when this does happen.
 Some companies will go the extra mile and prioritize denied claims to get them paid as soon as possible.
 In either case, your back-office staff won’t be left poring over rejected or denied claims, trying to find and fix errors before resubmission.

-Some medical billing companies can manage as much or as little of the revenue cycle as you need.
+• Flexible services: Some medical billing companies can manage as much or as little of the revenue cycle as you need.
 If you’re only looking for someone to pick up the slack after you file your claims, you can arrange an appropriate deal.
 But if you’re looking to entirely outsource your RCM, you can do that as well.
 However, some medical billing companies don’t offer certain services, such as charge entry and coding.
 In this case, you may need in-house billers and coders.

-As part of your medical billing service, you want either a fully integrated clearinghouse or a partnership with one that results in no extra fees for your practice.
+• Integrated clearinghouse: As part of your medical billing service, you want either a fully integrated clearinghouse or a partnership with one that results in no extra fees for your practice.
 Most of the companies we reviewed have one of these two arrangements, and a small number even bypass clearinghouses entirely and submit medical claims directly to payers.
 Make sure to ask about clearinghouses and fees anytime you speak with a potential billing services provider.

-Advantages of Medical Billing Services
+What Are The Advantages of Using A Medical Billing Service?

 • Higher accuracy: Claim errors from carelessness are a huge revenue drain.
 When you outsource your billing to experts, especially those with rules-based engines, you mitigate this risk.
 These experts and their technology are a powerful combination for identifying potential claim errors and solving them before they become huge issues.